 If you feel stuck, miserable or frustrated by your work life then please do not let this year finish in the same way last year did!
 Talk to The Dream Job Coach!” – S.T.

 I couldn’t have put it better myself!
 (Thank you Sarah!)

-When you have been successful in an interview in the past, maybe you just got lucky but I’m willing to bet that, on that day, you managed to demonstrate better than the other candidates that you were reliable, could do the job to a high standard and that you were a decent person to have about the place.
+When you have been successful in an interview in the past, maybe you just got lucky but I’m willing to bet that, on that day, you managed to demonstrate better than the other candidates that you were super reliable, could do the job to a very high standard and that you were a decent person to have about the place.
 That’s how you got hired before and it’s how you’ll get hired again.
 As you move on through your career, you may have to work harder to find the relevant examples for your next step up the ladder.
 You may face stiffer competition and there may be more at stake than there was last time.

 Don’t let any of that hold you back though.
 If you’re feeling frustrated in your current situation the only way out is to take positive action.
 You don’t need to do it alone either.
 It took me four years to make the overnight decision to leave my last employed position.
 If I’d reached out for help sooner, I’m certain I’d have saved myself a lot of stress and heart-ache.
 Whether it’s with me or someone else, coaching can help you make a plan and it can stop you making rash decisions that you could later regret.